devsbb/grover-engineering-recruitment/README.md

 Grover Engineering Recruitment Test
 ==================================

 Thank you for taking the time to do our technical test.
-It consists of two parts:
+Basically, it consists of two parts:

 * [A coding test](#coding-test)
 * [A few technical questions](#technical-questions)